ZhengLiu212/Anti-MedIF/README.md

 # Medical Fraud Detection

-We curate a collection of research papers associated with fraud detection in healthcare field.
+Here, we are concentrate on collection of research papers associated with fraud detection in healthcare field.

 Table of Contents